November 22: Today in Royal History

 November 22, 1515 – Birth of Marie of Guise, Queen of Scots, second wife of James V, King of Scots, mother of Mary, Queen of Scots, at Bar-le-Duc, Lorraine, France

 In 1534, Marie married Louis II d’Orléans, Duke of Longueville in Paris.
 The marriage was a happy one, but sadly, a short one.
 Louis died in 1537, leaving Marie a pregnant widow.
 The couple had two children, but neither survived to adulthood.
 In 1537, Madeleine of Valois, daughter of King François I of France married James V, King of Scots but Madeleine died six months after the marriage.
-It was Madeleine’s father, King François I of France, who suggested Marie should marry his widowed son-in-law.
+Madeleine’s father, King François I of France, suggested that Marie marry his widowed son-in-law.
 Marie and James V married in 1538 and had two sons and a daughter, the future Mary, Queen of Scots, but both sons died in early childhood.
 Six days after the birth of his daughter Mary, James V died at the age of 30.
 After Mary’s coronation, Marie was appointed as the principal member of the Council of Regency.
 In 1548, five-year-old Mary, Queen of Scots set sail for France where she would be raised with her future husband.
 She would not return to Scotland for thirteen years.
 Mary’s mother Marie remained in Scotland as the principal member of the Council of Regency.

 Unofficial Royalty: Marie of Guise, Queen of Scots